KyleRego/anki_record/README.md

 apkg.zip
 ```

+The `zip` method zips the temporary files and deletes them.

 A new Anki package object is initialized with the "Default" deck and the default note types of a new Anki collection (including "Basic" and "Cloze").
-The deck and note type objects are accessed through the `collection` attribute of the Anki package object through the `find_deck_by` and `find_note_type_by` methods passed the `name` keyword argument:
+The deck and note type objects are accessed through the `collection` attribute of the Anki package object through the `find_deck_by` and `find_note_type_by` methods passed the `name` keyword argument (this argument is not allowed to contain spaces):

 ```ruby
 require "anki_record"